AVOIDANT TO SECURE ROADMAP: PART I

 Self-forgiveness provides a fresh start.
 Once you're no longer bogged down by the pain of the past, you can work on building yourself up.
-You likely have years of experience with negative self-talk, shame, and criticism, so it's time to turn things around.
+You likely have years of experience with negative self-talk, shame, and criticism, which as well as hurting you can get in the way of moving forward with your life, so it's time to turn things around.
 Research also shows that people with higher self-esteem have more satisfaction in relationships.
 Here are some practical ways to build self-esteem and help yourself create a secure attachment style (also check out Build Anti-Fragile Ego):

 1. Make yourself a priority

 People with low self-esteem tend to neglect themselves.
 They can ignore their health, hygiene, and emotional wellbeing because they don't feel worthy of self-care or self-compassion.
 If you're in the habit of neglecting your personal needs and desires, make a list of the things you've neglected.
 Do you need to go to the dentist?
 Are you feeding yourself nutritious, delicious foods?
 Would you like to give up drinking or smoking?
 Once you have a list, commit to tackling these problems one by one, and practice self-compassion when you find yourself falling into old patterns.

 2. Practise positive self-talk